Pure-the-Language/Pure/README.md

 As it goes, it is actually possible at the moment to use Righteous along with manually downloaded DLL packages to implement all the needed functions.

+Currently for simplifying parsing of scripts we require script C# syntaxes - however it's really NOT nice to have semi-colons in scripts.
+Ideally we can work around that but it's hard.

 ## Syntax & Special Commands

 * Use `Import()` to import modules from PATH